salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # flags.template-id.description

 Specify the unique identifier of the template you want to display.
-Use this flag when you know the template's ID.
+Template IDs are guaranteed to be unique within an org.
+Use this flag when you know the template's ID, which you can get from "sf orchestrator template list" command.
+Either --template-id or --template-name is required.

 # flags.template-name.summary